 Next steps

-The GeoLaB project is divided into several project phases: The exploration phase is currently underway, followed later by the construction phase.
+The GeoLaB project is divided into several project phases: The exploration phase is currently underway, followed later by the planing and construction phase.
 Only then does the actual research begin.

 Project phases| GeoLaB